kilnbuild/python.build/PACKAGES.md

-You can find a list of wheels here: https://mirror.pythonbuild.com
+You can find a list of built wheels on this page.

 If you would like to see an audit of builds, you can see these at https://audit.pythonbuild.com

-These are as close to reproducible builds as we can get (without getting too crazy).

 The following packages are being built: